Below are the University of New Haven faculty members that teach online in our Master’s of Science in Emergency Management.

-Jamie Caplan, President of Jamie Caplan Consulting LLC (JCC), which provides comprehensive emergency management planning services for all phases of disaster management, including mitigation, preparedness, response and recovery.
-Ms. Caplan has been working in the field of emergency management for over 20 years.
+Jamie Caplan is President of Jamie Caplan Consulting LLC (JCC).
+JCC provides comprehensive emergency management planning services for all phases of disaster management, including mitigation, preparedness, response and recovery.
+Ms. Caplan has been working in emergency management for over 20 years.
 Mitigation planning is at the forefront of Ms. Caplan’s expertise and focus.
 She has vast experience developing mitigation plans for unique jurisdictions such as the Territory of American Samoa and multiple Native American Tribes.

 Ms. Caplan was the Prime Contractor for Connecticut’s South Central Regional Council of Governments (SCRCOG) Multi-Jurisdiction Hazard Mitigation Plan for ten jurisdictions in South Central Connecticut.
 Ms. Caplan completed a multi-hazard risk assessment for the University of Massachusetts Amherst and assisted the Pioneer Valley Regional Planning Commission with the university’s mitigation plan.
 Finally, Ms. Caplan worked with FEMA Headquarters to develop mitigation-planning guidance documents and a mitigation-planning course.